-Sustainability is a necessity for survival, therefore design strategies that improve sustainability outcomes take precedence over other political and economic motivations.
+Sustainability is a necessity for survival.
+Thus, design strategy takes precedence over other motivations.
 Rad and Afzali (2021) highlight that urban morphology plays an important role in mediating immediate micro-climate and localised thermal comfort.
 Buildings are an example of this, and their form and orientation can further impact on urban heat island effect.
 Moreover, materiality, such as extensive masonry and road infrastructure is likely to exacerbate the condition as they add to thermal mass.
 Applying ENVI-met 3D simulations, Rad and Afzali highlights how different models of urban development provide improved conditions for thermal comfort over other alternatives.
 They found high-rise buildings affect micro-climate that impact outdoor thermal comfort.

 Chakraborty et al. (2019) found green vegetation in urban neighbourhoods moderate HIE.
 72% of cities sampled in their study showed disproportionate impact between affluent and vulnerable communities.
-An inference from this is that climatic events and the HIEs attributed to "urban structures which is then later radiated back into the environment" (Aguiar 2012, p.
-2), are not equitably distributed amongst communities.
+An inference from this is as though HIEs and climatic events are not equitably distributed amongst communities.
+According to Aguiar (2012, p2), heat islands occur when an urban area has significantly disparate temperatures to that of its surrounding rural belt, caused by heat absorption by "urban structures which is then later radiated back into the environment".
 Aguiar's description suggests heat island conditions are aggravated in the evening due to thermal lag, or the rate at which heat that was absorbed by a material is released.
 High thermal mass such as hard surfaces that have absorbed solar radiation will retain the heat for longer and thus have a large thermal lag with implications for social, economic and health related outcomes.
 Other studies cited by the author suggest greener urban environment is gaining popularity amongst prospective urban dwellers.